mdgregoire/weekend5Swapi/README.md

 Run NPM install --
 This should install:
-exporess, body-parser, mongoose, & all of the angular files needed
+express, body-parser, mongoose, & all of the angular files needed

 The app should create a db collection called 'swapi' to store all of the favorites.